netanelavr/sentry-mcp/packages/mcp-server/README.md

 <https://mcp.sentry.dev>

-To utilize the `stdio` transport, you'll need to create an Personal API Token (PAT) in Sentry with the necessary scopes.
+To utilize the `stdio` transport, you'll need to create an User Auth Token in Sentry with the necessary scopes.
 As of writing this is:

 ```
 org:read